return42/sphkerneldoc/linux_src_doc/drivers/mtd/nand/raw/nand_base_c.rst

 This function performs the generic NAND bad block marking steps (i.e., bad block table(s) and/or marker(s)).
-We only allow the hardware driver to specify how to write bad block markers to OOB (chip->block_markbad).
+We only allow the hardware driver to specify how to write bad block markers to OOB (chip->legacy.block_markbad).

 .. _`nand_block_markbad_lowlevel.we-try-operations-in-the-following-order`: